 In order for the Registry to issue a CAS, you must have received and formally accepted an offer of a place, met any conditions of that offer, paid a visa administration charge and any course deposit as required.
 Following receipt of the latter, the School’s Registry will issue you with a CAS when you are ready to submit your visa application.
 You can apply for a visa up to 3 months prior to your intended date of travel and we recommend that you initiate the visa process as early as possible.
 You should contact the Registry Office at least two weeks before you intend to make your visa application to request your CAS.

 You are encouraged to read the Tier 4 Guidance for the most up to date requirements on the amount of money and the evidence required to make a visa application.
 Please be aware that the specified amounts of funds need to have been held in a bank account (not in trust, stocks or bonds) for 28 days before the application is made.
-You will need to show evidence that you have sufficient funds to cover your full tuition fee and living expenses (the latter is currently stipulated as a minimum of £7,200) for the duration of your course..
+You will need to show evidence that you have sufficient funds to cover your full tuition fee and living expenses for the duration of your course.

-For detailed information on the student visa application process, visit the Home Office UK Border Agency website.
+For detailed information on the student visa application process, visit the Home Office UK Visas and Immigration website.

 Helpful information is also provided on the UKCISA (UK Council for International Student Affairs) website.

 - British Council Pre-departure Guide for Students

 - UKCISA Arrival in the UK Advice for International Students

 - British Council Comfort Zone - Safety and Security in the UK

 - UKCISA Driving in the United Kingdom: a guide for international students